 Why Go Vegan?
 3 Reasons to Transform Your Diet and Lifestyle

-More and more people are embracing plant-based living for the animals, for better health, and a more sustainable future.
+More and more people are embracing the plant-based lifestyle for the animals, for better health, and a more sustainable future.
 Let’s learn more about it!

 - For the animals.

-Choosing to be more compassionate toward animals and helping the animal liberation movement is one of the main reasons why people become vegan.
+Choosing to be more compassionate toward animals is one of the main reasons why people become vegan.

-According to the Food and Agriculture Organization of the United Nations, more than 80 billion animals (not including fish) are slaughtered for meat EACH YEAR.
-This number does not include the additional deaths that occur during the production process such as the male baby chicks killed through large, high-speed grinders in the egg industry, among many others.
+This number exclude fishes captured and killed for their flesh, along with additional deaths that occur during the production process.
+In these processes, male baby chicks are killed through large, high-speed grinders in the egg industry, among many others.

-Ever since I learned about the horrors that animals experience in these industries, I started seeing them as unique and sentient creatures that have their own voice and the right to live life free from abuse and exploitation.
+Learning about the horrors that animals experience in these industries, I started seeing them as unique and sentient creatures.
+Animals have their own voice and the right to live life free from abuse and exploitation.

 (Read more here: 9 Cruel Yet Legal Farming Practices and Inhumane Practices on Factory Farms)

-Veganism also extends beyond the animal agriculture industry.
-Animals are routinely exploited in the fashion industry for their fur, skin, and feathers.
-Aside from this, animals such as mice, rats, dogs, cats, rabbits, primates, and others are also subjected to painful experiments for animal testing in beauty and other consumer products.
-In these laboratories, they are locked inside cages where they suffer from pain, stress, frustration, and loneliness.
+The fashion industry routinely exploits animals for their fur, skin, and feathers.
+They use mice, rats, dogs, cats, rabbits, primates, and others for testing beauty and other consumer products, too.
+In these laboratories, they lock the animals inside cages for experiments where they suffer from pain, stress, frustration, and loneliness.

 (Read more here: We Animals Org.’s Top 10 Images of Animal Testing Victims and Their Stories)

 Animals cannot speak up for themselves.
-Their only hope is for us to speak up for them, to take a stand against animal cruelty, and to advocate for their liberation and well-being.
+Their only hope is for us to speak up for them.
+We must take a stand against animal cruelty, and advocate for their liberation and well-being.

 - For its benefits to your health.